 Blaithin Ryan, BA (Hons) in Writing & Literature

 Did you know?

-All IT Sligo, Online students can avail of an array of Learning Supports.
+All ATU, Online students can avail of an array of Learning Supports.
 We encourage all students to take a free 15 minute online assessment tool, giving immediate feedback on strengths, challenges and support services available before embarking on your learning journey.

 Any student with a disability can avail of the Disability Support Service.
 This service is committed to empowering students to achieve their academic and vocational goals in an inclusive learning environment.
 This service is free and confidential to all students who choose to register.
 All students also have access to assistive technology assessment and support through the Assistive Technology Education Specialist.

 The Academic Writing Centre offers support to all online students in the form of online 1:1, small group or class tutorials with a writing tutor.
 Students can also avail of a comprehensive suite of online supports such as academic writing guides, recorded tutorials and resources.
 Online students also have complimentary access to Studiosity, an online service providing feedback on students’ writing

 The Student Support Officer will assess students and if accommodations are required, to communicate these with the exams office.
 Library The library has a wealth of online resources for students and will facilitate online meetings with the student to provide general support in accessing library databases and to provide 1:1/group tutorials on research, referencing skills.

 Students have access to our careers office staff who provide support in many areas including job searching, CV writing, further study options, career progression paths etc.